 Cons - Slower.
 Uses more drive space.

 In a Pro Tools session you can freely combine files with different bit depths but files with a different sample rate to the session would play back at the wrong pitch if they were imported directly.
 In this case a copy has to be made with appropriate sample rate conversion applied.
 In practise compatibility issues are easy to understand as the import window displays helpful information about the properties of the currently selected file and its compatibility with the session in the file properties section of the import audio window.

 Importing Audio - Drag and drop

 Of course there are other ways of importing audio and the most intuitive is to drag and drop from Finder/Windows Explorer.
 Dragging an audio file which is compatible with the current session onto the timeline adds the file to the session.
 If the file is not directly compatible it will be copied with any appropriate sample rate or file conversion applied.
-This automatic adding of files can lead to files which are not stored in the project folder being referenced by the session and this is, in my experience, the most common cause of missing files in projects which are moved between systems.
+This automatic adding of files can lead to files which are not stored in the session folder being referenced by the session and this is, in my experience, the most common cause of missing files in sessions which are moved between systems.